FROM APPLE CIDER TO ZIP-LINES IN SEVIERVILLE, TENNESSEE

 The Goliath includes climbing some steps.
 The waterfall course includes two sky bridges.

 The Tree Climber Aerial Ropes Course is a self-guided challenge, but you are securely tethered throughout each of the 12 elements.
 There are balance beams, tight rope walks, invisible steps, two zip lines that zig zag over Dunn Creek and more to test your balance and agility.

-The Bridge to Prosperity is America’s longest swinging bridge and stretches 335 feet across Foxfire Gorge.
+The Bridge to Prosperity is one of America’s longest swinging bridges and stretches 335 feet across Foxfire Gorge.
 You can cross it and also hike several trails and other bridges throughout the 150 acres.

 Plus, you serve some great tastes.

 The Fox and Flame Food Truck offers options from lunch to quick snacks.
 During your visit, you will also soon be able to check out The Fox & Apple.
 The steampunk-themed cidery will open in Spring 2024 and will feature craft ciders made from fresh locally grown fruits.

 3757 Thomas Lane

 In addition to Foxfire Mountain Adventure Park, several whitewater rafting opportunities welcome adventurers in the Smokies, including…